victorgregoriosuse/bci-examples/mlflow-postgres/README.md

 *   **`mlflow_server`**: The MLflow tracking server.
 *   **`mlflow_db`**: The PostgreSQL database backend.

-### `psycopg2` Installation
+### `psycopg2-binary` Installation

-To enable communication between the MLflow server and the PostgreSQL database, the `psycopg2` package, a PostgreSQL adapater for Python, is installed within the `mlflow_server` container upon startup.
+To enable communication between the MLflow server and the PostgreSQL database, the `psycopg2-binary` package, a PostgreSQL adapater for Python, is installed within the `mlflow_server` container upon startup.
+This package is a pre-compiled binary version of `psycopg2` and avoids the need for build-time dependencies.

 ## Security